ioBroker/ioBroker.repositories/README.md

 ### Add owner to packet
 We are really happy, that other developers are contributing to ioBroker.
 But some of them with the time lost the enthusiasms and stop support and maintain the adapter.

 There is no problem with github repository.
-We can just fork it and maintain it in owr organisation, but the situation with **npm** is different.
+We can just fork it and maintain it in our organisation, but the situation with **npm** is different.

 If some name is blocked (e.g. iobroker.rpi) we cannot publish the changed adapter under the same name, we must change the name to e.g. iobroker.rpi2.